InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/api-reference.md

 Initiates wallet authentication and establishes a secure session.
 This method handles key derivation, session token management, and initial data synchronization.
 It is essential for secure access to protected wallet functionalities.

-The `nonce` and `encryptionKey` can be used to protect a private key, enabling its recovery without needing external wallet signatures on subsequent uses.
-Using this feature is optional.

-The `encryptionKey` is a 32-byte string suitable for use as the key in AES-GCM encryption, and it is output as a Base64-encoded string.

-A `nonce` is a value related to the generation of an encryption key.
-The same nonce will always produce the same encryptionKey.

-The value of the `encryptionKey` is derived from a fixed message signed by an external wallet and the nonce value.
-If there is a risk of the encryptionKey being compromised, you can generate a new encryption key by updating the nonce.

 [**Q.** What is “Login” in the context of the INTMAX network?](./faq#q-what-is-login-in-the-context-of-the-intmax-network)

 ```tsx